bengler/pebbles-presentation/app/presentations/overview.md

 # Perfection: The Classic DB-driven Web-app
 ![Perfection!](/pictures/overview/clientserver.jpg)

-# Monolithic Web Apps: Simplicity incarnated
-- A single piece of code to maintain
-- Easy deployment
-- Single, identifiable point of failure

 # But it gets hairy when you have to …
 - share authentication across apps